yummyliu/Eutamias/README.md

         3. C send msg to theS
             1. if peerC is still Offline, S save unread msg
             2. if peerC is Online, send to peerC
+3. Eutamias does not save msg, only N connect to DB
 ## conception

 1. D: all of short connection / load balance